apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

 variables.
 In turn, the summarized data from the Transform function is also placed into another Xcom variable which will then be used by the Load task.

-Contrasting that with Taskflow API in Airflow 2.0 as shown below.
+Contrasting that with TaskFlow API in Airflow 2.0 as shown below.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py
     :language: python